GlaireDaggers/ContentPipe/README.md

 A BuildProcessor may also take an input *metadata* file, which can be used to customize the behavior of the BuildProcessor for that file (for example, a texture processor may use the metadata file to specify things like compression formats to use).
 The metadata file should sit in the same directory as the file it's for, with the same name as the file (including extension) with ".meta" added to it.
 For example, the metadata file for a file named "image.png" would be "image.png.meta"

-A handful of built-in BuildProcessors are included in the ContentPipe.Extras class:
+A handful of built-in BuildProcessors are included in the ContentPipe.Extras project:

 * CopyProcessor simply copies the file as-is to the destination
 * JsonProcessor takes an input JSON file and re-serializes it as a BSON file in the destination
 * GzipProcessor compresses the input file into a gzipped file in the destination
 * QoiProcessor takes an input image file and re-encodes it as a [QOI image](https://github.com/phoboslab/qoi) in the destination.
 A JSON-formatted metadata file may be provided to specify color channels & color space (see ContentPipe.Examples for a demonstration)

+There are also a couple of extra processors aimed at specific frameworks:

+* ContentPipe.FNA.ShaderProcessor takes an input HLSL file and compiles it into DXBC using FXC or an equivalent executable (the example includes an [Effect-Build](https://github.com/GlaireDaggers/Effect-Build/) binary), targeted at games based on the [FNA](https://github.com/FNA-XNA/FNA) framework.
+* ContentPipe.Vulkan.ShaderProcessor takes an input GLSL file and compiles it into SPIR-V using glslangValidator or an equivalent executable, targeted at games running on Vulkan (for example, games built on [MoonWorks](https://gitea.moonside.games/MoonsideGames/MoonWorks.git))

 These can be used by your game's content pipeline and can also serve as examples for how to write your own content processors.